cloverstudio/ThinWS/README.md

         payload: any
     }

+Note: if you just use the ThinWSClient you don't need to worry about the parameters, the client side library will handle that for you

-`roomID`        - required (for subscribe, unsubscribe and message types)and is there for the server to know which room to send the payload to.
+`roomID`        - required (for subscribe, unsubscribe and message types) and is there for the server to know which room to send the payload to.

 `type`          - required and notes the type of the message (connect, disconnect, subscribe, unsubscribe, ack)